Duncan Archibald Bruce

-Duncan Archibald Bruce was an award-winning American author of fiction and non-fiction novels, best known for his historical contribution to the history of Scotland and the Scots.
+Duncan Archibald Bruce (February 19, 1932 – November 22, 2019) was an American author of fiction and non-fiction novels, best known for his historical contribution to the history of Scotland and the Scots.
 He authored and published four books, The Mark of the Scots (1996), The Scottish 100 (2000), The Great Scot (2004) and Two Hundred Fifty Years; The History of St. Andrew’s Society of the State of New York, 1756-2006.
 He received a number of awards for his research and for sharing the historical accomplishments of the Scottish people.
 He was the father to daughters Jenny Bruce and Elizabeth Bruce.